 The complaint alleges that, throughout the Class Period, Defendants made false and/or misleading statements and omissions and that, as a result, Syneos’s investors have suffered significant losses.

 A lead plaintiff is a representative party that acts on behalf of other class members in directing the litigation.
 In order to be appointed lead plaintiff, the Court must determine that the class member’s claim is typical of the claims of other class members, and that the class member will adequately represent the class.
 Your ability to share in any recovery is not, however, affected by the decision whether or not to serve as a lead plaintiff.
-Any member of the purported class may move the court to serve as a lead plaintiff through counsel of their choice, or may choose to do nothing and remain an inactive class member.
+Filling out the online form above or communicating with any counsel is not necessary to participate or share in any recovery achieved in this case.
+Any member of the purported class may move the court to serve as a lead plaintiff through counsel of his/her choice, or may choose to do nothing and remain an inactive class member.

-Kessler Topaz Meltzer & Check, LLP has not filed a complaint in this matter.
-If you wish to discuss this action or have any questions concerning this notice or your rights or interests with respect to these matters, please contact Kessler Topaz Meltzer & Check, LLP toll free at 1-888-299-7706 or 1-610-667-7706, or via e-mail at firstname.lastname@example.org.
+If you wish to discuss this action or have any questions concerning this notice or your rights or interests with respect to these matters, please contact Kessler Topaz Meltzer & Check, LLP: Jonathan Naji, Esq.
+(484) 270-1453 or via e-mail at firstname.lastname@example.org.
 If you would like additional information about the suit, please click on the link "Submit Your Information" above and fill out the form as promptly as possible.